ericmurphyxyz/ericmurphy.xyz/content/blog/new-blog.md

 ## What to expect

 So going forward, I'm going to start to fill out my website.
-I've done the same to my website and basically used it as just a "Linktree" clone for people to find my various presences online.
+In the past, I've done the same thing as others and basically used my website as just a "Linktree" clone for people to find my various presences online.
 But I'd like others to do the same as me and actually have an interesting place to call home on the web.
 So I'd better start by "leading the way", in a way.

-I know, this is getting to be a cliche of the personal website--a redesign and a commitment to start "posting more" only to never touch it again for the next year.
+I know, this is getting to be a cliché of the personal website--a redesign and a commitment to start "posting more" only to never touch it again for the next year.
 But I've grown so disillusioned with the modern web that I want to contribute to actually making it better instead of just complaining about it.

 **There's a lot of people lamenting the state of the web, but not a lot actively participating in making it better.** So hopefully, in some small way, I can help to break the cycle.